-I understand that as a participant in the Waukesha County Drug Treatment Court Program, I will be required to provide breath and urine specimens for analysis and that all positive results will be reported to all involved parties, i.e. Drug Treatment Court Judge, District Attorney, Defense Attorney, treatment providers and Department of Corrections Agent, if currently on probation.
+I understand that as a participant in the Waukesha County Alcohol Treatment Court Program, I will be required to provide breath and urine specimens for analysis and that all positive results will be reported to all involved parties, i.e. Alcohol Treatment Court Judge, District Attorney, Defense Attorney and Department of Corrections Agent, if currently on probation.

-//

-Participant Signature Date

-//

-Case Manager/Witness Date
+Participant Signature // Case Manager/Witness //